Arthurisme/ELKbigData/README.md

 Run ELK docker:
 docker run -p 5601:5601 -p 9200:9200 -p 9300:9300 -p 5044:5044 -it --name elk arthurisme/arthur_elk:v1.0.6

-The json big file in the directory: /home/data/conf/file/json/
+There are some big json file already in the docker image: in the directory: /home/data/conf/file/json/
+You can copy your big json file into docker image by command: docker cp (file or folder path you file in your machine)  (container name):(Path in container) Such as: docker cp C:\Users\ArthurLiu\Documents\config  b5b82faf5cba:/home/data

 Configure the Logstash configure file with command:
 sudo nano /home/data/conf/file/json/hello-world.conf